Play Diplomacy Tournaments & Online

 Other Discord Servers

 Once you learn how to navigate Discord, there are other Diplomacy servers you will want to check out.
-The Nexus community runs online tournaments utilizing multiple websites and apps to encourage a “nexus” of players between those otherwise disparate communities.
+The Nexus Leagues community runs online leagues utilizing multiple websites and apps to encourage a “nexus” of players between those otherwise disparate communities.
 Click here for an invite.

 The Virtual World Diplomacy Community is the hub of Diplomacy activity in the new medium of virtual face to face play.
 This server hosts the virtual version of various face to face events cancelled due to Covid, it hosts the Virtual Diplomacy Championship, hosts Masterclass meetings most weekends where players chat in a conference call format about Diplomacy subjects, houses the Club Growth Initiative, and lots of other features.
 Click Here for an invite